History and joint schools

 For me, as for many others, the choice to apply to Merton was made on the basis of the practical benefits of going to Merton, the ‘feel’ of the college, and the way in which Merton appeared to be a particularly good college at which to study a certain subject – in my case, History.

-From a purely practical perspective, the fact that Merton offers very reasonable town-centre accommodation for every year of the undergraduate degree was a major draw for me.
+From a purely practical perspective, the fact that Merton offers very reasonable town-centre accommodation for every year of the BA history degree was a major draw for me.
 Knowing that I wouldn’t have to walk too far to get to and from libraries, lectures, shops, cafés and so on definitely appealed to me!
-Whilst it wasn’t exactly a habit, being able to wake up at 11:45am, roll out of bed, and be in a history lecture by noon was a luxury that came in handy once or twice.
+Whilst it wasn’t exactly a habit, being able to wake up at 11:45am, roll out of bed, and be in an Oxford history lecture by noon was a luxury that came in handy once or twice.
 The fact that I could get three meals from Hall a day for a tenner has also definitely helped!

 In terms of ‘feel’, it is true that there’s no better way to gauge it than visiting the colleges – but I can certainly confirm that the atmosphere at Merton felt incredibly friendly and inviting when I visited the college on an Open Day, and this has rung true all throughout my degree: the sense of community at Merton, between students, staff, tutors, is palpable and a real strength of the college.
 One of the most satisfying aspects of helping at previous Open Days was seeing people realise that Merton – a college that is fairly reserved in its appearance from Merton Street – actually has one of the largest college gardens in Oxford, overlooking Christ Church meadow, not to mention some pretty impressive quads!